marshallpodgurski/iowaliquorsales/README.md

 # iowaliquorsales

-This repository is to look into three years of Iowa Liquor Sales (2019-2021).
+This repository is to analyze three years of Iowa Liquor Sales (2019-2021).
 The shareholders for this project wanted to know the following...
 - How much liquor was sold($) per year
 - What were the top selling items by sales($) and by volume(L)
 - What counties sold the most liquor